-If you’re looking for some extra cash this month, don’t despair.
-There are plenty of ways you can make up to £500 in the month.
+If you’re looking for some extra cash, don’t despair.
+There are plenty of ways you can make up to £500 each month.
 If you don’t believe us, keep reading to see the proof.

 Seeing as we’re all online anyway, you might as well make money surfing the web.

 There are many ways to do this from online website testing to mystery shopping.
 Some of these are more complicated and time consuming than others.

 One way that requires you to do very little is an app run by Ipsos Mori, the respected market research company – in fact they’ll pay you just for signing up!

 The Ipsos Iris UK app quietly collects user behaviour in the background while you use your phone or tablet.
 It sends the info to Ipsos without you needing to do anything at all.

 The Ipsos App pays you £5 per month plus £10 for signing – so that’s £15 in your pocket.